-In review, fitchratings.com provides information on their most recent credit ratings as well as news related to financial markets.
+In review, fitchratings.com provides information on their most recent credit ratings and news related to financial markets.
 Headlines and articles are straightforward with minimal bias in wording such as this: Fitch Downgrades Canal de Isabel II’s IDR to ‘BBB’ following Madrid’s Downgrade.
-The website also publishes research and recently has been focused on the impacts of Coronavirus such as this: Coronavirus Shock Highlights Importance of LatAm Sovereign Debt Management.
+The website also publishes research and has recently focused on the impacts of Coronavirus, such as this: Coronavirus Shock Highlights Importance of LatAm Sovereign Debt Management.

-Editorially, Fitch does not produce true political op-eds, however rating securities and markets require subjective opinions based on the interpretation of data.
-Fitch’s opinions tend to favor business interests and have a favorable view on Trump’s impacts on the economy “Fitch changes its mind: Trump isn’t a threat to the world economy after all”.
-Further, throughout their history, the majority owner Hearst Corp has supported Republican candidates and policy.
+Editorially, Fitch does not produce true political op-eds; however, rating securities and markets require subjective opinions based on the interpretation of data.
+Fitch’s opinions tend to favor business interests and have a favorable view of Trump’s impacts on the economy “Fitch changes its mind: Trump isn’t a threat to the world economy after all.”
+Further, throughout its history, the majority owner Hearst Corp has supported Republican candidates and policy.

 Failed Fact Checks

 Overall, we rate Fitch Ratings Right-Center Biased based on political affiliation to the Republican party.
-We also rate them High for factual reporting due to a clean fact check record.
-(M. Huitsing 6/25/2020)
+We also rate them High for factual reporting due to a clean fact-check record.
+(M. Huitsing 6/25/2020) Updated (07/01/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check